-If the Teacher completes additional coursework and submits the documentation required by the District to the appropriate District personnel no later than August 15th, the Teacher's salary will be increased in accordance with the existing salary schedule, if applicable.
-The Teacher will be paid such compensation in equal

-• Support Staff: Support staff members may be compensated according to a wage schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment.
+- Teachers: Teachers will be compensated according to a salary schedule applicable to all teachers of the District in accordance with the law. - If the Teacher completes additional coursework and submits the documentation required by the District to the appropriate District personnel no later than August 15th, the Teacher's salary will be increased in accordance with the existing salary schedule, if applicable.
+The Teacher will be paid such compensation in equal installments over 12 months, according to Board policies and procedures, less all deductions required by law or authorized by the Board or the Teacher. - Support Staff: Support staff members may be compensated according to a wage schedule developed by the Superintendent and adopted by the Board or may be compensated with amounts approved individually by the Board and set forth in individual letters of assignment.